webKrafters/auto-bst/readme.md

 ## insertNode(node: <a href="#tree-node">TreeNode&lt;T&gt;</a>): this

-Re-inserts a detached associated node back into the tree.<br />
+Re-inserts a detached but associated node back into the tree.<br />
 <u>Alternate API:</u> `node.join(...)`

 1. An attempt to insert an undetached node is a no op.